Xixiao007/Xixiao007.github.io/_posts/2018-3-15-free-pluralsight-sub.md

 We all know there is no free lunch.
 Microsoft might or might not pay to Pluralsight.
 I do not know.

-I guess---it is a joint strategy from Pluralsight and Microsoft to attact people to get use to use this service.
+I guess---it is a joint strategy from Pluralsight and Microsoft to attract people to get use to use this service.

 Alright, enjoy!